ncm2/ncm2/README.md

 > You need to use a mapping with CTRL-R = |i_CTRL-R|.
 It does not work after
 > CTRL-O or with an expression mapping.

 I work on remote VM quite often.
-I try to avoid the `CTRL-R =` mapping, because this trigger's text inserted on neovim's command line and it's potentially slowing down the ui.
-Luckily It seems it's working by calling this function directly.
+I tend to avoid the `CTRL-R =` mapping, because this triggers text updated on neovim's command line and it's potentially slowing down the ui.
+Luckily it seems it's working by calling this function directly.
 This is why I claimed **it's experimental**.
 I'm hoping one day I can confirm that the calling context is legal.